-If you ever have to ship your instrument, these are a few things to consider:
+When you ship your instrument, these are a few things to consider:

 a.
-When you ship an instrument make sure that it cant get damaged while in transport.
+When you ship an instrument, ensure it can't get damaged while in transport.
 The instrument has to lie safe and firm inside the box.
-If necessary wrap the instrument in some extra paper to make sure that it can´t move.
+If necessary, wrap the instrument in some extra paper to make sure that it can't move.

 b.
-Silver may tarnish and turn black when in contacts sulfur.
-Some plastic wraps contain sulfur and you will be surprised how old your instrument suddenly appears.
-To avoid this it is best to wrap a sheet of paper or cloth around the instrument before you use bubble wrap.
+Silver may tarnish and turn black when in contact with sulfur.
+Some plastic wraps contain sulfur, and you will be surprised how old your instrument suddenly appears.
+To avoid this, it is best to wrap a sheet of paper or cloth around the instrument before you use bubble wrap.

 2. Proper assembly:

 a.
 You could ship it in a case, but have the case inside a solid cardboard box.

 b.
 If you only have to send a body part, consider sending it by itself without a case, just make sure it is well protected.